mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol.md

 ---
-title: "A new QUIC version for network Exposure"
+title: "A new QUIC version for network property communication"
-abbrev: "QUIC for network exposure"
+abbrev: "QUIC for network property communication"
 category: info

 docname: draft-joras-sconepro-quic-protocol-latest